 acos

-Compute the arc cosine of x
+Compute the principal value of the arc cosine of x, return in radians.

 - For

-, return value in range[0, pi]
+xin range[-1, 1], return value in range[0, pi] - Otherwise, throw a

 DomainError